 Could I Learn to Play?

 Well, of course you can learn to play!
 This is one of the very easiest instruments to learn, and there are many resources available.
-One of the best ways to get started is to come to our meetings one, two, or three times each month.
+One of the best ways to get started is to come to one of our monthly meetings.
 We gather to learn and are always willing to help brand new players.
 You will find that you are having fun and creating friendships, too.
 Some folks pick up a dulcimer for the first time at one of our meetings — and loaner dulcimers are always available.

 You will find there are many other resources available: there are instructional books available online, a number of YouTube videos on learning, etc. But, honestly, nothing beats learning to play the dulcimer with friends.
 So join us!